openpdu/openpdu.github.io/HCL.md

 | Orange Pi 2G-IOT      | Cortex-a5       | 256Mb     | No        | Missing Ethernet - Useless 2G modem |
 | Orange Pi i96         | Cortex-A5       | 256Mb     | No        | Missing Ethernet                    |
 | Orange Pi RK3399      | Rockchip RK3399 | 2Gb       | No        | Board too big                       |

+## power board
+Any power supply capable to power the controller board is good.
+Please refer to the controller manufacturer website.

+## relays board
+Cheap relays boards are available for few bucks.
+These boards comes with cheap relays and are usually managed via GPIO.
+So for a 8 channel relays board, there are 10 pin: GND, 1 pin for each relay, 5Vdc.
+Usually the relays in this board are "rated" for 5A or even 10A.
+Please don't trust these values.